okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/user-types/index.md

 <ApiOperation method="POST" url="/api/v1/meta/types/user/{typeId}" />

 Updates an existing User Type.
 A PUT is a full replace operation; a POST is a partial update.
-Only the `displayName` and `description` elements can be changed.
+Only the `displayName` and `description` elements can be changed; the `name` of an existing User Type cannot be changed.

 The schema associated with this type is not editable with this API.
 If you want to edit the schema, use the [schema update API](/docs/reference/api/schemas/#add-property-to-user-profile-schema).

 ##### Request Parameters